Charles, Cardinal de Bourbon (born 1523): First war of religion

-Following the massacre at Wassy and with tensions rising between Guise and Condé forces in Paris, Catherine de' Medici appointed him governor of Paris, hoping that he would be a suitable compromise candidate who would appease both sides.
+Following the Massacre of Vassy and with tensions rising between Guise and Condé forces in Paris, Catherine de' Medici appointed him governor of Paris, hoping that he would be a suitable compromise candidate who would appease both sides.
 Charles attempted to get both men and their forces to leave the city, Condé and his supporters dutifully left on 23 March, briefly retiring to their estates, while Guise left the capital the following day, heading to Fontainbleau with Jacques d'Albon and Anne de Montmorency where they took possession of Catherine and Charles.
 Several days later Condé made for Orléans, seizing the city and declaring himself to be in rebellion against the 'tyranny of the Guise'.
-With Condé entering rebellion, his authority as governor of Picardie was voided.
+With Condé entering rebellion, his authority as governor of Picardy was voided.
 In his place Bourbon assumed his responsibilities for the duration of the civil war.
 Several weeks after the showdown in Paris, Montmorency entered Paris and oversaw the tearing down and burning of the Protestant churches in the city.
 After the fatal wounding of Navarre during the siege of Rouen in October, the dying Navarre was conducted by boat back to Paris.
 Bourbon came aboard at Les Andelys to have a last meeting with his brother.
 He brought with him a Jacobin friar, however Navarre was uninterested in the Jacobin, preferring his Protestant physician's company.
 Shortly thereafter he died.

 Peace of Amboise

 The first war of religion was brought to a close through the Peace of Amboise which offered a degree of toleration to Protestantism, though less extensive than that of the Edict of January in early 1562.
 The Edict of January had been bitterly resisted by the Parlements which had to register all edicts before they became law.
-To avoid a repeat of this the crown tasked Cardinal Bourbon and Louis, Duke of Montpensier to oversee the Parlement's registrationg session in Paris, to ensure that the court didn't get any rebellious ideas.
+To avoid a repeat of this the crown tasked Cardinal Bourbon and Louis, Duke of Montpensier to oversee the Parlement's registration session in Paris, to ensure that the court didn't get any rebellious ideas.
 On 27 March the Parlement reluctantly agreed to register the edict, though it was not until 30 March that they assented to publish it in Paris.
 While the court lacked the strength to block the edict, it set about sabotaging its implementation.
 As a component of the peace religious sites needed to be selected for the Protestant community across France.
 For the baillage of Senlis, the crown selected the faubourg of Pontoise.
 Cardinal Bourbon reacted with fury to this choice, as did many of the more militant Catholic inhabitants, but the king was unmoved, delegating authority to either keep or change the site to Marshal Montmorency, governor of the Île de France.
 This same year, tiring of his ecclesiastical life, he petitioned the Pope to release him from his religious obligations, however the Pope did not respond favourably.